April 14: Today in Christian History

 April 14, 1950

-Mitsuo Fuchida, who had radioed “Tora, Tora, Tora” from Pearl Harbor, becomes a Christian.
+On this day in Christian History, Mitsuo Fuchida, who had radioed “Tora, Tora, Tora” from Pearl Harbor, became a Christian.

-Tommy Hicks begins evangelistic and faith-healing meetings in Argentina which fill large stadiums.
+On this day in Christian History, Tommy Hicks began his ministry’s evangelistic and faith-healing meetings in Argentina which filled large stadiums.

 April 14, 1993